StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-3.md

 kubectl logs podname -n namespace
 ```

-Also note that the information like the prefix of the pod and the namespace where It will be created and running are written in the helm chart of the application.
+Also note that the information, like the prefix of the pod and the namespace where it will be created and running, are written in the helm chart of the application.

 **Please note** that the above, brief troubleshooting guide only lists common installation problems but it is not comprehensive, the overall process can become more complicated.